UNIVERSE-DAO/UNIVERSE/docs/BUIDL4.md

 - Curiosity
 - Integrity
 - A bias for coherence
-- A willingness to shape the future with care
+- A desire to protect the future through shared clarity

 ---

 ## 🔁 Who We Are Becoming

 UNIVERSE is not built by one team.
-It’s shaped by a **collective of sovereign individuals** working toward a shared principle:
+It’s shaped by a **constellation of sovereign individuals** aligned by shared principles:

-> _“Tools should align with truth, not trend.”_
+> _“Tools should align with truth — not trend.”_

-If that speaks to you — welcome.
+If that resonates with you, you’re already one of us.
-The protocol needs you.
+Welcome in.

 ---